bharbhar/SharpNyx/README.md

 trc.SendSMSAsync(new Message("BUGSINC", "+16506003337", "Hello Telnyx")).Wait();

-//Get the full Http response from the API call string httpstatus = trc.HttpResponse.StatusCode.ToString(); //returns OK
+//Get the full Http response from the API call string httpstatus = trc.HttpResponse.StatusCode.ToString(); //returns OK for 200

 //Check to see if it is queued bool isq = trc.IsQueued;